-The GSC assists the Board to identify suitable director candidates for nomination for appointment to our Board.
-In doing so, the GSC applies our Board renewal guidelines relative to various criteria including professional experience, gender, ethnicity, age, potential interlocking directorships, and conflicts of interest.
-In identifying potential candidates, the GSC also takes into consideration of various factors, including:
+The GSC assists the Board in identifying suitable director candidates for nomination to our Board.
+In doing so, the GSC considers various criteria including professional experience, gender, ethnicity, age, potential interlocking directorships, and conflicts of interest.
+In identifying potential candidates, the GSC also takes into consideration various factors, including:

-- breadth of experience, expertise and perspective among our existing directors; - experience, skills, and perspective required by the Board, including relative to our director skills matrix; - · additional or complementary experience, perspective, or skills the candidate could bring to the Board; and - whether the candidate is capable of dedicating sufficient time and energy to serve as a Board member.
+- breadth of experience, expertise and perspective among our existing directors; - experience, skills, and perspective required by the Board, including relative to our director skills matrix and Board renewal guidelines; - additional or complementary experience, perspective, or skills the candidate could bring to the Board; and - whether the candidate is capable of dedicating sufficient time and energy to serve as a Board member.

-The GSC maintains a list of potential candidates and engages an external search firm to assist in the identification of potential director candidates.
+The GSC maintains an evergreen list of potential candidates and engages an external search firm to assist in the identification of potential director candidates.